OmriLeviGit/Maze-Solver/README.md

 ## How It Works
 The program follows these key steps:

+1. **Preprocessing (if from the internet)**: If the input image is from the internet, the program applies a custom smoothing filter and performs cropping before proceeding to the maze initialization phase.
-1. **Maze Initializing Phase:** The program scans the BMP file from the top-left to the bottom-right, identifying junctions and entrances.
+2. **Maze Initializing Phase:** The program scans the image from the top-left to the bottom-right, identifying junctions and entrances.

-2. **Solving Phase:** For node-based algorithms, junctions serve as nodes, and the chosen algorithm is executed.
+3. **Solving Phase:** For node-based algorithms, junctions serve as nodes, and the chosen algorithm is executed.
 For the LHT algorithm, the program iterates through each step, regardless of junctions, until it reaches the end.

-3. **Drawing Phase:** The program takes the traversed path from the start to the end, applies coloring, and enlarges the image if necessary for a clearer visualization.
+4. **Drawing Phase:** The program takes the traversed path from the start to the end, applies coloring, and enlarges the image if necessary for a clearer visualization.

 The duration of each step is measured individually, and the corresponding timings are displayed at the conclusion of the process.